 #15.5 Mount Locust Plantation & Inn

-Built in 1780, Mount Locust is the only surviving stand from the historic Natchez Trace and one of the oldest homes in Mississippi.
+Constructed in 1780, Mount Locust is the only surviving stand from the historic Natchez Trace and one of the oldest homes in Mississippi.

 #10.3 Emerald Mound

-There is not much else to see at this pull off.
+There is not much else to see at this pull-off.
 The Old Trace here isn't too impressive, but if you are interested in visiting this little cemetery, it is straight up the mowed path behind the informational board.

 0 Comments